tinkledoomhammer/some-notes/stackedit/Code/godot/_basic.md

 ## Tool mode
 `@tool`
-: the annotationn allows scripts to be run inside the editor instead of only in the game https://docs.godotengine.org/en/stable/tutorials/plugins/running_code_in_the_editor.html
+: the annotation allows scripts to be run inside the editor instead of only in the game https://docs.godotengine.org/en/stable/tutorials/plugins/running_code_in_the_editor.html